centreon/centreon-archived/doc/en/installation/from_iso.rst

    :align: center
    :scale: 65%

-Then restart your server with following command:
+Then restart your server with the following command:
   ::

   # reboot